-My real name is Harry Pierson, but I've gone by "DevHawk" online since I started this blog back in 2003.
+My real name is Harry Pierson, but I’ve gone by “DevHawk” online since I started this blog back in 2003.
 My blog originally ran on an engine of my own design, then DasBlog, then WordPress.
 However, I missed having my own sandbox on the web, so I built a new engine called Hawk (natch) to power the blog.
-It's written in C#, uses ASP.NET 5 and runs on Azure.
-Source code coming soon!
+It’s written in C#, uses ASP.NET Core, runs on Azure and the source is up on GitHub.

 - Brokered Components Demo from Build 2014 Keynote